-Most of us think that alcohol problems are reserved for those who get up in the morning and start drinking.
+Most of us think alcohol problems are reserved for those who get up in the morning and start drinking.
 However, it’s usually not the case.
 Alcohol dependency, or alcoholism, is a slippery slope but often doesn’t occur overnight.
 For most, it happens gradually.
 With time, the physical signs of alcoholism become more apparent.
-The progressive nature of alcohol use disorder (AUD) means it’s critical that problematic drinking is spotted early to prevent damage to health and wellbeing.
+The progressive nature of alcohol use disorder (AUD) means it’s critical that problematic drinking is spotted early to prevent damage to health and well-being.
 Learn some of the symptoms of alcoholism below.

-According to a National Institute of Health study, over 16 million Americans have an alcohol use disorder – that’s 6.2% of the population.
+According to a National Institute of Health study, over 16 million Americans have an alcohol use disorder – 6.2% of the population.
 If you are struggling with alcohol abuse, you are certainly not alone.
-Fortunately, there are options for effective treatment that can help you overcome the struggles and health issues associated with AUD.
+Fortunately, there are options for an effective treatment that can help you overcome the struggles and health issues associated with AUD.

 Contact AspenRidge treatment for information on evidence-based programs that offer mental health and substance addiction support at all stages.